andreytsimbalov/REST_API_app/README.md

 # REST_Api_app

-REST API с поддержкой CRUD операций.
+REST API with support for CRUD operations.
-Тематика данного API связана с продажами машин автодилерами.
+The subject of this API is related to the sale of cars by car dealers.

-## Руководство по установке
+## Installation guide

-Необходимый набор библиотек:
+Required set of libraries:
 - mysql-connector-python

-Порядок установки:
+Installation procedure:
-1. Открыть **data/mysql_log_pas.json**, ввести данные пользователя *MySql* сервера
+1. Open **data/mysql_log_pas.json**, enter user data *MySql* server

 		{
 			"user": "user",